Ikkyusan1/typeset-buddy/README.md

 		(The plist is also located at ~/Library/Preferences/com.adobe.CSXS.7.plist)

 To re-enable the check, just put a value of 0 instead of 1.

+## Standalone scripts
+There's currently no practical way to associate keyboard shortcuts to an HTML extension (we can hijack keypress events, but only when the extension is displayed and focused).
+So, in order to allow the use of some basic functions without having to click on a button or even having the extension opened, for that matter, I've added some standalone scripts.
+You can find them in the "jsx/" folder.
+There's currently three scripts :
+- tb_decrease_font_size_selected_layers.jsx
+- tb_increase_font_size_selected_layers.jsx
+- tb_autoresize_selected_layers.jsx
+This way you can create a Photoshop Action to run these scripts and associate a keystroke to the action.
+(Running a script is done via the app menu File > Scripts > Browse...)

 ## Translation script format
 ### Page numbers